osllmai/indox_Router/docs/docs/examples/openai-sdk.md

 ## Migration from OpenAI

-If you're migrating from direct OpenAI usage to IndoxRouter:
+If you're migrating from direct OpenAI usage to indoxhub:

 ### Before (Direct OpenAI)